© Trip Advisor

 If you want a great British or American style burger in a decent bar-restaurant, there are two obvious choices in Les Deux Alpes: Smithy’s and The Spot.

-For a no-frills pub-grub burger, you could do worse than the Red Frog – a popular French-run Irish pub at the Venosc end of town.
+For a no-frills pub-grub burger, you could do worse than the Red Frog, a popular French-run Irish pub at the Venosc end of town.
 The menu is simple and tasty, featuring burgers, fish and chips, and English breakfast among the highlights.

 At the Venosc end of the main street, Boris Burgers has a fantastic diner ambiance, a glass-covered seating area and a rock ‘n’ roll soundtrack.
 Foodwise, the menu is dominated by classic US burgers and hot-dogs.
-Boris himself is a well-known figure in town, having run the Avalanche Discotheque for the last 20 years, and his foray into fast food has been very well received so far.

-The new Saloon Bar in the main square is also going for an American theme, with guitars and memorabilia adorning the walls.
+The Saloon Bar in the main square is also going for an American theme, with guitars and memorabilia adorning the walls.
 Alongside the good-sized home-made burgers, there are steaks, tapas, pizzas and Tex-Mex.

 Gourmet French burgers

 Burgers don’t only come from the more British and American venues.
 The local French restaurants do some very classy mountain influenced burgers too, usually including classic Alpine cheeses.
 The Grain de Sel is well worth a visit and there is plenty on the menu besides burgers.
 A nice touch is the individually made collage menus – every one is different.
-If your table is not ready when you arrive, there is a wonderfully cosy cave corner where you can enjoy an aperitif while you wait.
+If your table is not ready when you arrive, there is a wonderfully cosy cave corner where you can enjoy an aperitif whilst you wait.